mabarnes/moment_kinetics/README.md

             end
         end
         ```
-        and the sets formed by composition.species_local_range and z.outer_loop_range have no overlap between different processes.
+        and the sets of points formed by composition.species_local_range and z.outer_loop_range have no overlap between different processes.
 Similarly if the inner loop is over `z`, then the loop would look something like
         ```
         for is in composition.species_local_range
             for ivpa in vpa.outer_loop_range